-In 2008 Group had a significant impast on Sfinks Polska S.A. and considered this company as related entity and evaluating company in compliance with ownership rigth method.
-Total amount of Sfinks' shares acquisition was PLN 59 272 thousand.
-As at 31 December 2008, based on its market value, investment in Sfinks was valued and loss of shares value of PLN 10 349 and loss in 2008 of PLN 15 081 thousand were presented.
+In 2008 Group had a significant impast on Sfinks Polska S.A. and considered this company as related entity and evaluating company in compliance with ownership rigth a) Russia

-4.5.
-Major events with a significant impact on the Company's operations and results a) Russia
+3.5.
+Major events with a significant impact on the Company's operations and results